preqon/preqon.github.io/index.md

 Hi, I'm preqon.
 I needed a place to show off my career goals, body of work and general trajectory inside the world of intelligence so here it is.

-Here's a quick biography to explain my motivations.
+Here's a quick bio that hopefully explains my motivations.

 In high school, my biggest questions were in consciousness, leading me to pursue neuroscience.
 I was then drawn to the sci-fi allure of neurotechnology